alecvdp/alecvdp.github.io/README.md

-This is a personal page for Alec van der Poel providing links and information.
+This is a personal page for Alec van der Poel providing links, information, and blog posts.